neumerance/cran-package-data-extractor/README.md

 Note: Right now ActiveJob uses ```:async`` as adapter

 If you want to see it in production level.
-Set the proper quiuing adapter.
+Set the proper queueing adapter.
 See [https://api.rubyonrails.org/v6.0.2.1/classes/ActiveJob/QueueAdapters.html](https://api.rubyonrails.org/v6.0.2.1/classes/ActiveJob/QueueAdapters.html) for more info.
 ```config.active_job.queue_adapter = :async```